tcapelle/action_recognition/README.md

 $ pip install fastcore fastai2
 ```

-You have to first clone the repo, and then inside the repo's folder do:
+then clone the repo, and inside the repo's folder do:

 ```bash
 $ pip install -e .